 - Target TCI state is not in the active TCI state list.

 The test consists of two time periods, T1 and T2.
 Figure A.7.5.8.1.1.1-1 and Figure A.7.5.8.1.1.1-2 show the Time multiplexed (allocation in Frequency is symbolic) downlink transmissions from each Angle of Arrival.
 During T1 only SSB to which PDCCH-TCI-state0 is QCL’d is transmitted.
 At the beginning of T2, the SSB corresponding to TCI state 1 starts transmitting.
-The UE is configured to provide periodic L1-RSRP reports.
-In slot n which is within 1280ms of UE providing L1-RSRP report with results for both SSB0 and SSB1, UE receives a MAC-CE command indicating a switch to TCI state 1. tci-PresentInDCI is not configured in the PDSCH configuration, i.e. TCI state for the PDSCH is identical to the PDCCH TCI state.
+The UE is configured to provide periodic L1-RSRP reports with a periodicity of 1280ms or less.
+In slot n which is within 1280ms of the last transmission of the RS resource for beam reporting or measurements, and UE providing L1-RSRP report with results for both SSB0 and SSB1, UE receives a MAC-CE command indicating a switch to TCI state 1. tci-PresentInDCI is not configured in the PDSCH configuration, i.e. TCI state for the PDSCH is identical to the PDCCH TCI state.